richardeschloss/nuxt-stories/README.md

 * ✅ Vue in Markdown or Markdown in Vue!
 You're in complete control!
 (I prefer Vue-in-Markdown ;))
 * ✅ Emoji support!
 Don't believe it?
 Just look at this bulleted list!
 * ✅ The perfect development tool for rapidly jotting down notes, gameplans, or even writing official documentation!
 Documentation that is also *functional*.
+* ✅ Built-in fetch fetch.
+Quickly fetch on the client or server side, right in your story! (v2.0.13+)

 (Demonstration video placeholder)